olioapps/aframe-typescript-redux/README.md

 ## 1. Define a redux store

-Defining a simple redux store involves at least 3 main pieces -- the shape of the store, the root reducer, and any mutator actions:
+Defining a simple redux store involves at least 3 main pieces -- the shape of the store, the root reducer, and any actions for altering the store:

 ```javascript
 // define shape of store